trebor/soul-bound/rfc.md

 This document defines the **Soul Bound Protocol**, a decentralized, privacy-preserving framework for creating digital identities that are strongly anchored to real-world, in-person verification events.
 By treating Soul Bound as a *protocol* rather than a single software product, we enable multiple interoperable implementations to:

 * Generate and manage non-transferable identity tokens on a distributed ledger
-* Record sponsorship and reputation stakes in a standardized, auditable format
+* Record sponsorship stakes in a standardized, auditable format
-* Decouple "trust semantics" (how applications interpret the identity graph) from the core verification mechanics
+* Decouple application-specific identity interpretation from the core verification mechanics
-* Embed economic incentives (staking, slashing, performance rewards) to align honest behavior and deter fraud
+* Embed economic incentives (staking, slashing) to align honest behavior and deter fraud

 The protocol is designed to make it economically and practically infeasible to create fraudulent identities at scale, while still allowing for legitimate identity creation.
 This is achieved through a combination of:
 * In-person verification requirements that cannot be easily automated